See Scotland's iconic wildlife

 Scottish Islands wildlife holidays

-The incredible landscapes and coasts of the Scottish islands are home to an array of birds and mammals and each year we take our guests to explore the stunning areas of Mull, Orkney, Shetland, Sutherland and Islay.
+The incredible landscapes and coasts of the Scottish islands are home to an array of birds and mammals and each year we take our guests to explore the stunning areas of Mull, Orkney, Shetland, Skye and Islay.
 These beautiful areas have huge colonies of seabirds, Otters, Whales, Dolphins, White-tailed Eagles, Puffins and divers and we explore the local archeology of Orkney and Shetland.
 Staying in traditional inns and guesthouses with stunning views, we are extremely comfortable and enjoy mouth-watering meals made from fresh local produce.

 Enjoy a fabulous day or two out with one of our guides, who know exactly where to take you to track down the species on your wish list!
 We have a pool of guides, each with specific knowledge and interests and we will match your specific day guiding needs to the skills of our guides to ensure you have the best day out possible.
 Choose from four options: Caledonian Pine Forest, Highland Glen, Heather Moorland and Coast or Cairngorm Mountains.
 Have a standard day between 9am and 5pm, or an extended 10 hour day – great for early morning starts or evening finishes, depending on what you most want to see.